push-protocol/push-website/blog/2022-07-13-friday-push-19/index.md

 title: 'Friday PUSH #19'
 authors: [push]
 image: './cover-image.webp'
-text: "Last Friday we had a very special Friday PUSH with very special guests.
-We were accompanied by Jacob from ETH Global, and some of the teams that decided to implement EPNS during the ETHNewYork hackathon last month."
+text: 'Last Friday we had a very special Friday PUSH with very special guests.
+We were accompanied by Jacob from ETH Global, and some of the teams that decided to implement EPNS during the ETHNewYork hackathon last month.'
 tags: [Ethereum, Hackathons, Twitter, Crypto, Blockchain]
 ---

 import { ImageText, VideoContainer } from '@site/src/css/SharedStyling';

 ![Cover image of Friday PUSH #19](./cover-image.webp)

 <!--truncate-->

 <ImageText>#MeetTheBUIDLers (of ETHNewYork 2022) — PUSH Call #19</ImageText>

 <!--customheaderpoint-->

 # Meet the ETHNewYork BUIDLers 🏗️

 Last Friday we had a very special <b>Friday PUSH</b> with very special guests.
 We were accompanied by Jacob from ETH Global, and some of the teams that decided to implement EPNS during the ETHNewYork hackathon last month.

 <blockquote><i>
 This Friday PUSH was held on July 8th, 2022 at 2PM UTC